 Where can I use Zap-Pay?

 Osprey – formerly Engenie – the UK-wide rapid charging network, is Zap-Pay’s launch partner and is the first network available on Zap-Pay.

 Following from this Zap-Pay will be rolled out across UK networks later in the year and into 2021, providing unique and unrivalled coverage across the whole country.

 When will Zap-Pay be available to use?

-The next stage will see Zap-Pay enabled on charge points with our signed-up Zap-Pay partners ESB EV Solutions, Hubsta and LiFe network during October and November.
+The next stage will see Zap-Pay enabled on charge points with our signed-up Zap-Pay partners Hubsta and LiFe network during 2021.

 Timings on access to other charge points on other networks will be posted on the website as the details are finalised.